Jaime Winstone: Career

 In March 2010, she was announced as a new patron of the East End Film Festival.
 Winstone starred in the Stealth Media Group-produced thriller film Manor Hunt Ball and based on the novel The Most Dangerous Game by Richard Connell.

-The spring of 2010 also saw Winstone portray Anneli Alderton, one of five women murdered in Ipswich 2006, in the BBC drama Five Daughters.
-Alderton was the third girl to go missing in December 2006.
-In the summer of 2014, she filmed the lead role Lauren in Sky 1 comedy drama After Hours.
+The same year, Winstone portrayed Anneli Alderton, one of five women murdered in Ipswich 2006, in the BBC drama Five Daughters.

 In 2013, Winstone appeared in the BBC series Mad Dogs alongside John Simm, Max Beesley, Philip Glenister and Marc Warren.
+In 2015, Winstone portrayed the lead role of Lauren in the Sky 1 comedy drama After Hours.

 In May 2017, Winstone starred as Barbara Windsor in the BBC biopic, Babs.
 On preparing for the role, Winstone told The Independent: "As soon as I sat down with Barbara, I got to analyse her, to see how she moved - and I instantly related to this wonderful woman.
 She is so generous and easy to talk to and connect with [...] the pressure just faded away as I talked to this amazing woman.
 These roles don’t come along that often.
 It was an honour."

-In January 2022, Winstone appeared on the third series of The Masked Singer as "Firework".
+In January 2022, Winstone appeared as a contestant on the third series of The Masked Singer as "Firework".
 She was sixth to be unmasked.
-That September 2022, Winstone appeared on EastEnders as Peggy Mitchell in a flashback episode set in 1979.
+In September 2022, Winstone appeared in EastEnders as Peggy Mitchell in a flashback episode set in 1979.

 In 2023, Winstone appeared in the play 2:22 A Ghost Story, playing the character of Jenny.
+She also starred in the Craig Tuohy-written and directed horror film Everyone Is Going to Die.
 In 2025, she reprised her role on EastEnders as Peggy Mitchell in the form of hallucinations experienced by Phil Mitchell for the serial's 40th anniversary week.
 Her 2025 return episode won "Best Single Episode" at the 2025 British Soap Awards.

-In 2025, she starred in the Craig Tuohy written and directed horror film Everyone Is Going to Die.
+In July 2026, Winstone was announced as a contestant on the twenty-fourth series of Strictly Come Dancing, beginning September of that year.

 Personal life

 Winstone has been in a relationship with James Suckling since March 2015.
-They had been engaged since June 2022 and married in October 2023.
+They became engaged in June 2022 and married in October 2023.
 They have one child together, a son born in February 2016.

 Winstone was previously engaged to actor Alfie Allen.